LiaScript/docs/README.md

                           --{{1}}--
 LiaScript will identify these HTML-tags and the content, such that the content within cannot be used as a separator.
-If you use these two semantic tags, your content is grouped in semanic correct way, which improves the readability if screen-readers are used or keyboard navigation is used.
+If you use these two semantic tags, your content is grouped in semantic correct way, which improves the readability if screen-readers are used or keyboard navigation is used.

                           --{{2}}--
 When to use which tag might be philosophical question.